lnacquaroli/LaTeXOldBooks/README.md

 # LaTeXOldBooks

-Collection of old scientific old books digitized into LaTeX.
+Collection of scientific old books digitised into LaTeX.

 The books digitised are inside each corresponding folder.
 The tex along with the figures are also included for compilation or customisation.